Homophobia

 • Confronting our own homophobic thoughts and expectations

-• Educating ourselves about LGBTQ+ concepts and rights
+• Educating ourselves about LGBTQIA+ concepts and rights

-• Reading books, seeing films, and attending events focused on LGBTQ+ issues
+• Reading books, seeing films, and attending events focused on LGBTQIA+ issues

 2. Addressing homophobic behavior around us